Mimophytum: Systematics

 The barbed glochidia on the nutlet wing was a character that led Greenman to describe his new species, Mimophytum omphalodoides, in new genus.
 However, Greenman already recognized the similarity of many characters of his new species to Omphalodes.
 The species without these glochidiate nutlet wings were considered as belonging to Omphalodes, but the similarity was always recognized.
 New phylogenetic work showed that the native Mexican and Texan "Omphalodes" species are a clade, distinct from the true Omphalodes from Europe.
 A later phylogenetic placement of the type species of Mimophytum within the North American clade of Omphalodes confirmed the suggested close relationship, leading to the taxonomic transfer of most of the native North American Omphalodes names to Mimophytum.
-A single remaining Omphalodes species from Mexico, O. erecta was excluded from this process so far, because it is morphologically too deviant to infer an unequivocal classification to Mimophytum from morphology alone.
+A single remaining Omphalodes species from Mexico, O. erecta was initially excluded from this process, because it is morphologically too deviant to infer an unequivocal classification to Mimophytum from morphology alone.
+A phylogenetic study published in 2019 confirmed that O. erecta belongs to the Mimophytum clade, and it was renamed Mimophytum erectum.